pruthvirajbhat/website-portfolio-old-uno/projects.md

 ---
-layout: default
+layout: project
-title: Projects
-subtitle: list of all projects
 ---

+# Projects

+I'm working on self-guided and self-motivated projects relevent to the things that help me get what I need.
+Mostly attracted to free and challenging things online.

-Here's all the amazing stuff I've been doing on and on.
+Here's some things I've been working on.

-- bro
-- this is so cool!